kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 {: #fig:detnet-arch title="A Simple DetNet-Enabled IP Network, Ref.
 RFC8939"}

 The traffic originating from end systems (the app-flows) is encapsulated within the DetNet flows.
 This encapsulation occurs at the reference point where the association or mapping between app-flows and DetNet flows is established.
-Specifically, in a DetNet unaware end system, the mapping will be done by the relay node (also shown in {{fig:detnet-arch}}).
+Specifically, in a DetNet unaware end system, the relay node will do the mapping (also shown in {{fig:detnet-arch}}).

-Various other deterministic network technologies exist at lower layers such as TSN, 5G, and optical; This document only leverages a specific case using IP as a direct interface between an application and the DetNet since most enterprise applications use IP stack.
+Various other deterministic network technologies exist at lower layers such as TSN, 5G, and optical.
+This document only leverages a specific case using IP as a direct interface between an application and the DetNet since most enterprise applications use IP stack.
 Other options are out of the scope of this work.
 The scope is further narrowed for DetNet unaware end systems to